 Executive Assistant

-The EA should also be a supportive position in an organization.
+The Executive Assistant(EA) should also be a supportive position in an organization.
 The EA assists and supports senior executives in their work and is responsible for supporting the executive in their routine work.
-Therefore, it is their job to help the executive do their work smoothly by providing all assistance needed.
+Therefore, it is their job to help the executive do their work smoothly by providing all the assistance needed.

 Administrative Assistant